q-gao/HOWTO-Dev_Tools/Docker_notes.md

 # restart an exited container
 docker start  `docker ps -q -l` # restart it in the background docker attach `docker ps -q -l` # reattach the terminal & stdin
+# Ctrl+p, Ctrl-q to dettach a container (i.e., transition from interactive mode to daemon mode)
 ```

 ### Build images